benjaminvinicky/Git-Rebase/rebase-experiments/Manage_Rebase_History.md

 ##### Where should rebase be used in a collaborative workflow?

+Suppose you are working on the feature branch and your team has finalized additions to master.
+Rebasing will pull the newer finalized additions or bug fixes pushed by your team-mates into your working branch without creating any extra merge commits.

+When you decide you want master to incorporate the changes you have made in the feature branch, and you have already rebased your changes in feature branch onto master's current HEAD, merging with master will result in a fast-forward merge (linear).

+---

-Above, we discussed what would happen if you rebased a branch within your local repository.
+So far, we discussed what would happen if you rebased a branch within your local repository.

 ```
 ~/Git/GitExample (master) <-- rebasing
 $ git rebase feature  <-- onto
 ```

 You can also rebase master onto origin/master or feature onto origin/feature.
 This is great for updating your work before publishing your changes to the rest of the team.
+This would be considered a pull form of rebase as you are just updating your local working copy with changes pushed to origin for your working branch.

 \*\*_**However, you should never reverse the direction: "upstream!"**_\*\*

+Upstream vs Downstream - think about where you started your branch.
+If you created your branch from a commit in the master branch, then master is upstream from your feature branch, your feature branch is downstream from master.
+If you then create a task branch from a commit in your feature branch - that task branch is downstream from the feature branch and the master branch.
+Also consider that changes pushed to origin are considered upstream from changes committed to your local working copy but not yet pushed to origin.
+Avoid rebasing upstream.

 Do not rebase master onto feature (if feature is branched from master), origin/master onto master, or origin/feature onto feature.

+If you aren't careful about not rebasing shared branches or upstream, **you can cause your team to lose work.**

+Think carefully:
-If you aren't careful about not rebasing shared branches or upstream, **you can cause your team to lose work.** Think carefully: if you rebase a shared branch onto your changes, you are inserting your commits into a history that other people need to share.
+If you rebase a shared branch onto your changes, you are inserting your commits into a history that other people need to share.
 You will break history for other collaborators if you push this change.
 When they attempt to sync their changes with origin, they will be very confused.

 When we change the history that other collaborators have also copied into their local repos, we make it difficult for anyone’s new changes to be added properly.